Bsubs/cits4402-project/README.md

     - Adjust the settings with 'tminArea', 'tmaxArea' and 'taxisRatio' to adjust the minimum area of clusters, maximum area of clusters and roundess of clusters detected
     - On the right side of the screen, only clusters that are part of a hexagonal target are displayed.
         - Adjust the 'tellipse' field to adjust the sensitivity of this operation

+## Purpose and Design of the Application
+**Purpose**
+The purpose of the application is to implement the callibration process for a holographic acquisition rig.

+**Design**
+The project was implemented in Python using a variety of libraries for image processing.
+The GUI code was developed using PyQt5.
+Detailed explanations of each function will be provided below.

+## Implementation

 ### generate_mask()
 - This function generates the initial segmentation mask based on certain threshold values